FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 3. This button takes them over to the OAuth server to the login page.
 On this page, there is an button to "Login with Facebook" and the user clicks that.
 4. This button takes them over to Facebook's OAuth server.
 5. They log into Facebook.
-6. Facebook presents the user with the permission screen based.
+6. Facebook presents the user with the permission screen.
 7. Facebook redirects the browser back to TWGTL's OAuth server, which reconciles out the user's account.
 8. TWGTL's OAuth server redirects the user back to the TWGTL application.
 9. The user is logged into TWGTL.